Tooth decay: Dietary modification

 Annual caries incidence increases exponentially with annual per capita sugar consumption.
-Data based on 10,553 Japanese children whose individual lower first molars were monitored yearly from the age of 6 to 11 years.
+Data based on 10,553 Japanese children whose individual lower first molars were monitored yearly from ages 6 to 11 years.
 Caries plotted on a logarithmic scale, so line is straight.

 People who eat more free sugars get more cavities, with cavities increasing exponentially with increasing sugar intake.
 Populations with less sugar intake have fewer cavities.
 In one population, in Nigeria, where sugar consumption was about 2g/day, only two percent of the population, of any age, had had a cavity.

 Chewy and sticky foods (such as candy, cookies, potato chips, and crackers) tend to adhere to teeth for longer periods.
-However, dried fruits such as raisins and fresh fruit such as apples and bananas disappear from the mouth quickly and do not appear to be a risk factor.
+However, dried fruits such as raisins and fresh fruits such as apples and bananas disappear from the mouth quickly and do not appear to be a risk factor.
 Consumers are not good at assessing which foods remain in the mouth.

-For children, the American Dental Association and the European Academy of Paediatric Dentistry recommend limiting the frequency of consumption of drinks with sugar, and not giving baby bottles to infants during sleep (see earlier discussion).
+For children, the American Dental Association and the European Academy of Paediatric Dentistry recommend limiting the frequency of sugar-sweetened beverage consumption and not giving baby bottles during sleep (see earlier discussion).
 Parents are also recommended to avoid sharing utensils and cups with their infants to prevent transferring bacteria from the parent's mouth.

 Xylitol is a naturally occurring sugar alcohol that is used in different products as an alternative to sucrose (table sugar).
 As of 2015, the evidence concerning the use of xylitol in chewing gum was insufficient to determine if it is effective at preventing caries.